How to access information at the CRA

 The informal request process is normally easy, fast, and effective.

-To send a formal request, mail your letter or Access to Information and Personal Information Request Form, along with any necessary documents (such as consent or the $5.00 application fee for a request under the Access to Information Act) to the following address:
+Mail your letter or completed Form RC378, Access to Information and Personal Information Request Form, along with the necessary items (such as a statement of consent, or the $5 fee for a request under the Access to Information Act) to the following address:

 Director, ATIP Directorate